 There are a multitude of ways to enhance any venue.
-A place such as a community hall, social club etc can be transformed into something very elegant looking with the use of things like drapes, lighting and so on.
-And even quite prestigious venues can be improved and given your personal touch to look quite different from many of the other events that have been held at the same venue.
+A place such as a community hall, social club can be transformed into something very elegant looking with the use of things like drapes, lighting and so on.
+And even quite prestigious venues can be improved and given your personal touch to look different from many other events that have been held at the same venue.

 Community halls especially are ideal for the use of draping, and by using your imagination and a good stock of draping around the room a drab, dark, poorly decorated room, that has little character can be made very special visually by adding LED lighting to the drapes, and the use of flowers, chair covers, stylish centrepieces etc.

 Starcloths can also give the room a different feel and look and hide any unsightly features the room may contain.

 At many weddings now the brides opt to have a backdrop behind the head table such as a “Light Curtain” or Starcloth and brides choose this at many types of rooms.

 Dancefloors – There are now many incredible looking dancefloors and long gone are the days when all dancefloors were just the drab standard wooden parquet flooring.
 There are now some amazing looking floors, such as the Starlight type which features tiny LED lights within the dance floor.
 There’s also the retro style Saturday Night fever type of dancefloor.